port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/control-the-payload.md

 </TabItem>

 <TabItem value="docker">
-To provide the mapping to the agent, mount the mapping file to the container by adding the following parameter to the `docker run` command:
+To provide the mapping to the agent, mount the mapping file to the container by adding the following parameter to the [installation command](https://docs.getport.io/create-self-service-experiences/setup-backend/webhook/port-execution-agent/installation-methods/docker#installation):

 ```bash showLineNumbers
 -v /PATH/TO/LOCAL/FILE.json:/app/control_the_payload_config.json